Streampunk/sdpoker/README.md

 ### Get SDP

-The `getSDP(path, nmos)` method returns a native promise to read or download an SDP file from the given path.
+The `getSDP(path)` method returns a native promise to read or download an SDP file from the given path.
 If the path starts with `http://`, the SDP file is requested from the given address.
 Otherwise, the path is treated as a file path related to the current working directory.

 For example: